johnamdickson/portfolio-project-1/README.md

   <tr>
   <td width= 60%>

-  - I observed anomaly on physical device (iPhone) in portrait mode that was not evident in simulator on the Get Started page as shown in the screen grab.
-Set section widths to 100%, added code to landscape attribute and created portrait attribute for 750px with no success.
+  - I observed anomaly on physical device (iPhone) in portrait mode that was not evident in Chrome Devtools simulator on the Get Started page as shown in the screen grab.
+I set section widths to 100%, added code to landscape attribute and created portrait attribute for 750px with no success.
 After spending a number of hours on this I reached out to tutor support.
-Oisin was a great help and noticed that the issue was repeating on Firefox.
+Oisin was a great help and noticed that the issue I was seeing was repeating on Firefox, a browser that I had not used until that point.
 Located the error to .instruction-images class where I had used the % height of container.
 Once I changed the units to vmin everything worked as intended.
 Note, using width did not have the same effect.
   </td>
   <td> <img src="assets//README-files/get-started-page-bug.jpeg"   height="350" > </td>
   </tr>